wcchoi/swell.sh/README.md

 - The PATH env var is not refreshed, i.e. the autocomplete suggestion would not detect change in PATH and add new executables for suggestions
 - Possibly more... see Issue page

+## NeoVim Autocomplete support

+Swell.sh will detect if the running program is NeoVim, and will hook into NeoVim's API to show autocomplete in the keyboard.
+The keyboard layout will also adjust for programming language input

+** Requires NeoVim version 0.4.0+ **

+[coc.nvim](https://github.com/neoclide/coc.nvim) and [TabNine-vim](https://github.com/codota/tabnine-vim) are tested to work with Swell.sh (TabNine provides better autocomplete but is not open-source and requires lots of memory to run)

+NOTE:
+- only nvim is supported, vim is NOT supported due to lack of needed API
+- if nvim is not detected (you get error message in Web UI or server log), you can also try specifying the NeoVim listening UNIX socket explicitly by `nvim --listen /some/abs/path <file>`, note you must specify an absolute path (eg: `mktemp -u`) for the unix socket, relative path won't work
+- for Termux and Android 10+, you must use `--listen` for it to work

+If your system NeoVim installation does not work with Swell.sh, you can optionally install it separately under the repo directory (NOT applicable to Termux):
+1. Download latest NeoVim `nvim-linux64.tar.gz` from https://github.com/neovim/neovim/releases into the repo root and extract it
+1. Install TabNine-vim or coc.nvim by cloning into `./nvim-linux64/`
+    - coc.nvim requires node.js and npm, and you need to run `npm install` in `./nvim-linux64/coc.nvim` after cloning to finish the installtion
+1. Edit `./nvim-linux64/init.vim` and add your vim settings
+1. Run Swell.sh with `./run-with-env.sh`, this script will add `./nvim-linux64/bin` to PATH and use `./nvim-linux64/init.vim` as the NeoVim config, so that it will not interfere with your global NeoVim config
+1. If you use Tmux and run Swell.sh with `./run-with-env.sh`, you will need to add `set-option -ga update-environment ' PATH VIMINIT'` to `~/.tmux.conf` for the env vars to be passed down to the bash spawned by Tmux, PS changing tmux.conf requires killing all existing sessions and restart Tmux for the new settings to take effect

 ## Tmux support setting